nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

-# Nano Client 1: Basics
+# Basics 1: Establishing Consensus

 **Goal**: Build a minimal app that connects to the Nimiq network and establishes consensus.